Margo Sakova, Inbound Marketing Manager at Influ2, shares tips to incorporate hyper-personalization into your account-based strategies.

 Account-based marketing tactics improve customer experience, help you to become consistent in your marketing efforts, and keep choice paralysis to a minimum.

-Personalization helps B2B marketers to develop relationships with their target decision-makers inside the desired accounts.
+In summary, personalization helps B2B marketers to develop relationships with their target decision-makers inside the desired accounts.
 Marketers today are much more than just promoters of brands, products, and services.
-They understand the audience and use appropriate content to encourage engagement.
+Consequently, they understand the audience and use appropriate content to encourage engagement.

 I believe that ultra-personalization will displace the generic one-size-fits-all approach.
 Targeting your buying committee with relevant content tailored to their needs is what all of us should be focusing on.